vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/References/Prefabs Referencing Components.md

 Assets cannot directly refer to Objects in Scenes
 :::

-Prefab assets cannot refer to components in the Scene, their instances can be configured with those references.
+Prefab assets can't refer to components in the Scene, their instances can be configured with those references.
 This is a form of [dependency injection](Simple%20Dependency%20Injection.md).

 If your prefab is already in the scene it is a prefab **instance** and treated like [any other object in the scene](Serializing%20Component%20References.md), it just has overrides for authoring purposes.